meet-projects/Y2YL-Labs/ReactNative-Workshop-Taste.md

 ## Bonus - If you finish early, feel free to :
+> This is not in a specific order, feel free to start with any one, and feel free to get as creative as you want in each one!

 - Add a Camera /take photos.
 - Add a Navigation bar (like facebook, instagram apps)
 - Convert screen1 to a Login page.